 Club kyu Gradings (up to 1st Kyu) are held approximately three times a year in our Dojo and they are a formal club event.
-Eligable members are graded in front of a panel consisting of a minimum of three examiners one of whom is must be 4th Dan or higher.
-The first full grade a junior student (5- 10 yrs) can achieve is a White belt.
-The next belt grades are:- Yellow, Orange, Green and Blue.
+Eligible members are graded in front of a panel consisting of a minimum of three examiners one of whom must be 4th Dan or higher.
+The first grade a junior student (5- 10 yrs) can achieve is a White belt.
+The next belt grades are:- Yellow, Orange, Green, and Blue.
 Incremental achievements can be awarded, indicated by one, two or three tags in the colour of their next full belt.
-Youth students (10 - 15 yrs) are awarded belts in colour from White through to Brown (10 - 16yrs) as are Adults.
+Youth students (10 - 15 yrs) are awarded belts in colour from White through to Brown (10 - 16yrs).
+Youth and Adults (16+) are awarded belts from white (6th kyu) through to black (1st Dan).

 Students are asked to demonstrate skills, in front of a grading panel, in three key areas: Kihon (basics), Kata (form) and KakariGeiko (FreePlay)